 11 Lest Satan should get an advantage of us: for we are not ignorant of his devices.

-Now here Paul is addressing the issue of forgiving another.
+Now, here Paul addresses the issue of forgiving others.
 One of Satan’s devices or designs is to cheat the believer out of true forgiveness.
-Unforgiveness enslaves an individual, and can divide the church.
-Satan will try to divide the church in any way he can; and we must not be ignorant of devices his.
+Unforgiveness enslaves an individual and can divide the church.
+Satan will try to divide the church in any way he can, and we must not be ignorant of his devices.
 Now this is only one of them

-Now, One of Satan’s tactics, is to get people to not believe that he exists—he blinds them in order to enslave them (the unbelievers).
+Now, one of Satan’s tactics is to get people to not believe that he exists—he blinds them to enslave them (the unbelievers).
 Let’s look at this in

 2 Corinthians 4:4:

-Now this is how Satan keep his kingdom thriving: by keeping the unbelievers, unbelieving.
-In addition, he keeps believers enslaved in their flesh, by attacking and harassing them so subtly, that they don’t even realize that there’s a war going on.
+Now this is how Satan keeps his kingdom thriving: by keeping the unbelievers, unbelieving.
+In addition, he keeps believers enslaved in their flesh by attacking and harassing them so subtly that they don’t even realize that there’s a war going on.
 He is the prince of this world,[Eph.
 2:2] having dominion of all the world’s forces under his control; and he uses these forces to harass us, to tempt us, and enslave us, and can eventually deem us useless to God.

-He also works in our consciences.
-For example: when we feel guilty because we don’t do what is wrong; that is a Satanic attack on our conscious–our thoughts.
-Which is why Satan is called “an accuser of our bretheren;” in Rev 12:10 “a liar, and the father of it;” [John 8:44] a deceiver; [Gen 3:13 NKJV] and, a destroyer; [Job 15:21, I Cor.
+He also works on our consciences.
+For example, when we feel guilty because we don’t do what is wrong, that is a Satanic attack on our conscience–our thoughts.
+Which is why Satan is called “an accuser of our bretheren;” in Rev 12:10 “a liar, and the father of it” [John 8:44] a deceiver; [Gen 3:13 NKJV] and, a destroyer; [Job 15:21, I Cor.
 10:10] and Jesus said that he seeks to accuse and wipe out—destroy.
 As Jesus stated in John 10:8 regarding the works of Satan: “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.”
-He is, in no uncertain terms: a thief.
+He is, in no uncertain terms – a thief.
 Moving into the final area:

-Bottom Line: Satan is a deceitful, scheming, cunning, liar and his ultimate and only objective is to destroy and maim: testimonies, families, finances, friendships, churches, and business; and will use anybody that’s willing to be used to do it.
+Bottom Line: Satan is a deceitful, scheming, cunning, liar, and his ultimate and only objective is to destroy and maim: testimonies, families, finances, friendships, churches, and business; and will use anybody willing to be used to do it.

 For part 2: Spiritual Warfare: The Mind is the Battlefield, click here.

-Please leave any question, comment or concern regarding spiritual warfare below.
+Please leave any questions, comments, or concerns regarding spiritual warfare below.

 Blessings!